CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-5.md

 Against the Shadow.

-The Nazg�l are Abroad:  This card may be played against a Ringwraith/Sauron player.
-The only restriction is that the first two paragraphs are ignored when you play Nazg�l creatures against a Ringwraith/Sauron opponent.
-Any player can recycle Nazg�l hazards as stated on the card.
+The Nazgul are Abroad:  This card may be played against a Ringwraith/Sauron player.
+The only restriction is that the first two paragraphs are ignored when you play Nazgul creatures against a Ringwraith/Sauron opponent.
+Any player can recycle Nazgul hazards as stated on the card.

 Winds of Wrath:  You may play this card against any opponent who is using the same type of location deck (hero sites or minion sites) as yourself.

-Character Draft
+#### Character Draft

 Ringwraith players may start with 6 characters in the character draft, not just 5.

-Company Limitations
+#### Company Limitations

 If a company must return to its site of origin because a combined company